Navigate the site using the links below

 On The Sunny Side of the Street by Deborah Grace Winer

-The primary reference book on Dorothy Fields, and consequently the source for much of the material on this website is On The Sunny Side of the Street by Deborah Grace Winer.
+The primary reference book on Dorothy Fields until publication of Greenspan's biography in 2010, and consequently the source for much of the material on this website is On The Sunny Side of the Street by Deborah Grace Winer.

 Published in 1997, the book contains a wealth of material on Dorothy's life and work.
 The author conveys a clear picture of her subject's upbringing and later lifestyle, but Dorothy's character remains somewhat veiled; the reader is left with the impression of someone kindly, charming and urbane, but with nothing clearer than that.